Alfred D. Chandler Jr.: Publications

-Chandler used the papers of his ancestor Henry Varnum Poor, a leading analyst of the railway industry, the publisher of the American Railroad Journal, and a founder of Standard & Poor's, as a basis for his Ph.D. thesis.
+Chandler used the papers of his ancestor Henry Varnum Poor, a leading analyst of the railroad industry, the publisher of the American Railroad Journal, and a founder of Standard & Poor's, as a basis for his Ph.D. thesis.
+Chandler began looking at large-scale enterprises in the early 1950s when he assisted a team of researchers that supported Alfred P. Sloan's production of his long delayed book My Years with General Motors (1964).

-Chandler began looking at large-scale enterprise in the early 1960s.
-His book Strategy and Structure: Chapters in the History of the Industrial Enterprise (1962) examined the organization of E.I. du Pont de Nemours and Company, Standard Oil of New Jersey, General Motors, and Sears, Roebuck and Co.
+Chandler's book Strategy and Structure: Chapters in the History of the Industrial Enterprise (1962) examined the organization of E.I. du Pont de Nemours and Company, Standard Oil of New Jersey, General Motors, and Sears, Roebuck and Co.
 He found that managerial organization developed in response to the corporation's business strategy.
 The book was voted the eleventh most influential management book of the 20th century in a poll of the Fellows of the Academy of Management.

+Chandler, with Stephen Salsbury, his co-author, provided a detailed study of re-organisation of top-level management at Du Pont and General Motors in their biography of its instigator, Pierre S. Du Pont and the making of the Modern Industrial Corporation (1971).
+Chandler and Salsbury explained how the inventory crises of 1920–21 at both companies prompted radical structural change that resulted in the pioneering reformation of both companies that later would be identify them as America's first multi-divisional corporations.

-This emphasis on the importance of a cadre of managers to organize and run large-scale corporations was expanded into a "managerial revolution" in The Visible Hand: The Managerial Revolution in American Business (1977) for which he received a Pulitzer Prize.
+This emphasis on the importance of a cadre of managers to organize and run large corporations was expanded into a "managerial revolution" in The Visible Hand: The Managerial Revolution in American Business (1977), for which he received a Pulitzer Prize.
 He pursued that book's themes further in Scale and Scope: The Dynamics of Industrial Capitalism, (1990) and co-edited an anthology on the same themes, with Franco Amatori and Takashi Hikino, Big Business and the Wealth of Nations (1997).

 The Visible Hand

-Chandler's masterwork was The Visible Hand: The Managerial Revolution in American Business (1977).
-His first two chapters looked at traditional owner-operated small business operations in commerce and production, including the largest among them, the slave plantations in the South.
-Chapters 3-5 summarize the history of railroad management, with stress on innovations not just in technology but also in accounting, finance and statistics.
-He then turned to the new business operations made possible by the rail system in mass distribution, such as jobbers, department stores and mail order.
-A quick survey (ch 8) review mass innovation in mass production.
-The integration of mass distribution and mass production (ch 9-11) led to many mergers and the emergence of giant industrial corporations by 1900.
-Management for Chandler was much more than the CEO, it was the whole system of techniques and included middle management (ch 11) as well as the corporate structure of the biggest firms, Standard Oil, General Electric, US Steel, and DuPont (ch 13-14).
-Chandler argued that managerial firms evolved in order to take advantage of productive techniques available after the rail network was in place.
-These firms had a higher productivity and lower costs resulting in higher profits.
-The firms created the "managerial class" in America because they needed to coordinate the increasingly complex and interdependent system.
-According to Steven Usselman, this ability to achieve efficiency through coordination, and not some anti-competitive monopolistic greed by robber barons, explained the high levels of concentration in modern American industry.